 What is 404(b) evidence?

 404(b) evidence is a rule of criminal evidence to show other wrongs, acts, or crimes.
-However, this evidence is not submitted for the purpose to prove the bad character of a person, it does have a much larger scope.
-Evidence submitted under this rule is to show:
+However, this evidence must not be submitted for the purpose to prove the bad character of a person.
+404(b) evidence has a much larger scope.
+Evidence submitted under this rule is s to show:

 1) proof of motive,